-The Cross index at the bottom of the page should be completed by the Surveyor.
-Only the single Township index where the corner is filed shall be completed.
+The Cross Index at the bottom of the page should be completed by the Surveyor.
+Only the single Township Index where the corner is filled shall be completed.

 The lower righthand corner is a corner location diagram and should have the pertinent section filled in at the top and a closed circle indicating the appropriate corner position in the section filled in.
-This is intended to be an aid in searching the "Record" once it has been filled.
+This is intended to be an aid in searching the "Record" once it has been filed.